The capacity system of record

 Zero entries.

-Tymr drafts time from the systems where work already happens.
-Review in under a minute — or don't.
+Workers don't fill timesheets.
+Tymr drafts the time from where work already happens — confirm in under a minute, or don't.

 Auto-drafted · Privacy Shield enforced